bluefroguk1/empire-dump/content/Wiki/Titles/Dauntless Warrior.md

 ## Overview
 [[Dauntless Warrior]] is an Imperial Orc [[Imperial Title]] created following an announcement in Autumn 383YE.
 The construction was completed shortly before the 383YE Winter Solstice.
 The position of Dauntless Warrior is a [[Sinecure]] in [[Skarsind]], requiring minimal responsibility but offering a regular income of mana crystals.
 ## Responsibilities
-The Dauntless Warrior has no particular responsibilities; they simply receive a bounty of mana crystals from the [[Forest]].
-If the Forest itself were to be threatened in any way, it would be the responsibility of the Dauntless Warrior to deal with those threats  - but also to deal with any [[Opportunity]] to expand the sinecure, or to make any decisions about its operation.
+The Dauntless Warrior has no particular responsibilities; they simply receive a bounty of mana crystals from the Forest.
+If the Forest itself were to be threatened in any way, it would be the responsibility of the Dauntless Warrior to deal with those threats  - but also to deal with any Opportunity to expand the sinecure, or to make any decisions about its operation.
 ## Powers
 ### Bounty of Mana
 The Dauntless Warrior has custodianship of a sinecure and receives an income of 9 mana crystals each season.